How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 1. In Setup, search for Email Application Pane.

-3. Save your pane layout.
+3. Save the pane layout.

 Step 4: Assign the Pane Layout by Profile